 Here are a few general tips to make sure your trip is safe and comfortable:

-Tips for travelling by road
+Tips for Travelling by Road During Pregnancy

 Remember to wear your seatbelt at all times.

+How to wear a seatbelt when pregnant?
 Strap the lower belt across your lower lap or upper thighs (under the bump).
 Run the shoulder belt between your breasts and up over your shoulder, not over your abdomen.

 It’s best to avoid long car journeys if you’re pregnant.